sorbet/sorbet/website/docs/highlight-untyped.md

   (i.e., red-underline diagnostics) by marking the file `# typed: strong`.
 For more information, see [the docs for `# typed: strong`](strong.md).

+- It may be helpful to use the filtering mechanism built into VS Code's "Problems" pane to filter these errors.
+A filter of `!7047` should hide these in the problems pane. ([7047](error-reference.md#7047) is the code for this diagnostic, and the `!` negates the filter.)

 ## Why is this feature in beta?

 This feature is currently under development, and we'd love your feedback!